Taiwanese tech companies announce vaccine donation

 Taiwanese tech companies announce vaccine donationNew

-TAIPEI, Taiwan (AP) — Two Taiwanese high-tech companies have announced a donation of 10 million doses of the anti-coronavirus vaccine developed by Germany’s BioNTech to the island’s government.
-The announcement highlights the awkward situation for Taiwan’s government, which is excluded from the World Health Organization and is uneasy about relying on China, which threatens to invade the island, for medical supplies.
-Taiwan Semiconductor Manufacturing Corp. and Hon Hai Precision Electronics said they were buying the vaccine through China’s Fosun Pharma, which owns the distribution rights for China, Taiwan, Hong Kong and Macau.
-TSMC said doses would be produced in a factory in Germany and shipped directly to the Taiwanese anti-disease agency.
+TAIPEI, Taiwan (AP) — Two Taiwanese high-tech companies have announced a donation of 10 million doses of anti-coronavirus vaccine made by Germany’s BioNTech to the island’s government, which faces political obstacles in fighting the pandemic.
+Taiwan’s health minister suggested in February that Beijing might have disrupted efforts to obtain vaccines for the island democracy, which the mainland’s ruling Communist Party has never controlled but claims as its territory.
+A Chinese company, Fosun Pharma, owns BioNTech distribution rights for Greater China.
+Semiconductor Manufacturing Corp. and Hon Hai Precision Electronics said they would buy the vaccine through Fosun Pharma.
+TSMC said doses would be shipped from a factory in Germany directly to Taiwan’s anti-disease agency.